 Read how to visit Saturnia here.

-Civita di Bagnoregio is a very special place and one of the best day trips from Rome for families.
+Civita di Bagnoregio is a very special place and one of the best day trips from Rome for families and one of the most charming, fascinating and pretty towns in Lazio.

 Located about 2 hours north of Rome, Civita di Bagnoregio is an ancient village perched on top of a tufa rock, in the middle of a wild valley.